MIT-SPARK/C-3PO/README.md

 The proposed model requires one to specify the object category and the architecture used for the keypoint detector.
 We show how to train and evaluate the proposed model for **object**: *chair* and **keypoint detector**: *point transformer*.

-**Evaluate.** Trained models are saved in the repo.
+Trained models are saved in the repository.
 Evaluate and visualize the results with:
 ```bash
 cd scripts/expt_shapenet
 bash evaluate_real.sh